 Following an accident that injured his eyes Tàrrega’s father moved the family to Castellón de la Plana with the knowledge that even as a blind musician his son could earn a living.
 His first music teachers were both blind.

-In 1862 whilst on tour, guitarist Julian Arcas heard ten-year-old Francisco Tàrrega play and asked his father if his son could return to Barcelona and study with him.
-His father only agreed on the terms that his son also learnt the piano.
+In 1862 whilst on tour, guitarist Julian Arcas heard a ten-year-old Francisco Tàrrega play and asked his father if his son could return to Barcelona and study with him.
+His father only agreed on the terms that his son also learned the piano.
 Unfortunately due to Arca’s tour schedule their time together was very brief and Tàrrega ran away trying to earn a living playing in coffee houses.
 However, he was caught and returned to his father.
-He ran away to Valencia twice after this playing with the gypsies.
+Following this, he ran away twice to Valencia playing with the gypsies.
 It wasn’t until the 1880s, in Alicante that Tárrega was finally able to formally study with Arcas.

 He was fortunate to meet Conxa Martinez a wealthy widow who became a patron allowing him and his wife the use of her house in Barcelona.
 On a trip to Granada with her, Tàrrega was inspired to write Recuerdos de la Alhambra.